 2. No mobile phone number, ever: We strongly recommend avoiding using a mobile phone number as a second factor.
 Instead, use known authentication services (like Google authenticator on iOS or Android or Authy).

 3. Always use device PIN/biometrics: You should always use a PIN or biometric security to protect your mobile device.
-Here is how to add a passcode and here’s how to add biometrics (Touch ID and Face ID).
+Here is how to add a passcode, and here’s how to add biometrics (Touch ID and Face ID).
+Note that if you have an identical twin, both Apple and Google do not recommend the usage of Face ID and video biometrics.

 4. Never share a password: As a rule, never share your device passwords with anyone and avoid using the same password for multiple accounts.

-5. Choose a password manager: ZenGo does not require any password, but if you ever need to remember multiple passwords we recommend avoiding using unprotected software (notes apps or text editors for example) and use a password manager instead (for example 1password, LastPass, or Dashlane).
+5. Choose a password manager: Zengo does not require any password, but if you ever need to remember multiple passwords, we recommend avoiding using unprotected software (notes apps or text editors, for example) and using a password manager instead (for example 1password, LastPass, or Dashlane).

 Did this answer your question?